Anthony Brooks

-Of the more than 400 SOE agents who worked in France during World War II, M.R.D.
+Of 470 SOE agents who worked in France during World War II, M.R.D.
 Foot, the official historian of the SOE, named Brooks as one of the half-dozen best male agents.
-Brooks is often characterized as the youngest SOE agent in France, but Sonya Butt was younger than he by several months when she arrived in France.
+Brooks is often characterized as the youngest SOE agent in France, but Sonya Butt was younger by several months when she arrived in France.
 In terms of length of time in France, however, Brooks was one of the longest serving SOE agents.
 He avoided capture by the Germans through strict adherence to security measures and survived the war.

 Parents and education

 Brooks was born at Orsett, Essex.
 His father, Douglas, was a businessman who had been involved in intelligence work in the First World War.
 His parents separated when he was young, and his mother, Beryl, died when he was a teenager.
 He was educated at Chillon College on Lake Geneva and Felsted in Essex.
 He spent much of his youth with relatives in France and Switzerland.